Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Coarse and fine geometric expansion

 \subsection{Bounding the geometric side of the trace formula}

-We may now control the geometric side of the trace formula in Proposition~\ref{prop:bound:Jgeom} below.
-The coarse and fine geometric expansions together with the splitting formula \eqref{eq:splitting:orb:int}, the bound on the coefficients $a^M(\gamma,S)$, and the properties of the sets $S_{\Fmo}$ reduce the proof of this proposition to a problem of bounding local weighted orbital integrals at each place $p\in S_{\Fmo}$.
-For $p=\infty$ we did this in Part~\ref{partI}.
-The remaining ingredient, that is, a good upper bound for the $p$-adic weighted orbital integral for $p\in S_\Fmo$ and $p\neq \infty$, will be given in Section~\ref{sec:p-adic} below.
+We may now reduce the bound of the geometric side of the trace formula to estimating local weighted orbital integrals.
+For archimedean places, we solved this problem in Part~\ref{partI}, and for non-archimedean places, this will be established in the next Section~\ref{sec:p-adic}.